Brain Research Foundation Seed Grant Program 2019

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-The purpose of the BRF Seed Program is to provide start-up money for new research projects and innovative programs that have the potential of becoming competitive for an NIH grant or other external funding sources.
-The goal is to have this initial effort succeed in opening future opportunities for research, collaboration and scientific advancement.
+The purpose is to provide start-up monies for new research projects in the field of neuroscience that will likely lead to extramural funding from the National Institutes of Health (NIH) or other outside funding sources.
+The goal is to have this grant succeed in opening future opportunities for research, collaboration and scientific advancement.

 The objective of BRF Seed Grant Program is to support new and innovative projects, especially those of junior faculty, who are working in new research directions.
 BRF Seed Grant awards are not intended to supplement existing grants.

 Amount per award: $80,000 (direct costs only)

 Duration of award: 2 Years – $40,000 per year

 To be eligible, PI must be a full-time Assistant or Associate Professor working in the area of studies of brain function.
 This includes molecular and clinical neuroscience as well as studies of neural, sensory, motor, cognitive, behavioral and emotional functioning in health and disease.
 The grant proposal must detail a new research project that is not funded by other sources.

 1.)
 Funding is to be directed at pilot research projects that are both innovative and will likely lead to successful grant applications to NIH and other public and private funding entities.

 2.)
 Assistant Professor – Junior faculty with a new research project that will generate pilot data that will lead to RO1 funding or a comparable outside grant will be first priority.

 • Must provide abstract and specific aims for current grants and indicate if there is any overlap.